 After my water music segued into crickets and other summer night insects, I noticed a little half moon shaped light below near the floor or maybe on the table I was on.
 It looked like the Morton salt girl’s umbrella, complete with curved J shape below for its handle.
 As I was wheeled in and out of this machine never knowing when they’d move it out or back in, I was reminded of one of my favorite Six Flags rides, Mo Mo the monster, when the guy working the ride spun me around extra times since I was the birthday girl.
 I decided getting zoomed in and out of this machine was instead a fun ride, plus I had the benefit of summer bugs and the Morton salt girl for company.

 Once the biopsy began, the nice nurse – the one who gave me the warm robe and told me I was a trooper — began holding my hand.
 I remember when a nurse at an earlier biopsy last year began lovingly stroking my calves.
 This nurse held on to my hands and I realized how good that felt, especially these days when we don’t get to hug anyone except those we live with.
-I needed that touch so badly and while my left hand was holding on to the emergency ball they give you to squeeze in case you need them to stop, I found a few fingers on my left hand joining her hand with my right to communicate an extra, this is so nice and I feel loved, message.
+I needed that touch so badly and while my left hand was holding on to the emergency ball they give you to squeeze in case you need them to stop, I found a few fingers on my right hand joining her hand with my right to communicate an extra, this is so nice and I feel loved, message.
 Because I had been numbed, I didn’t feel them jostling and twisting to get this suspicious mass during this core needle biopsy, yet I could tell it wasn’t simply a pulling on a syringe but a turning motion as if wrangling a cork out with a corkscrew.
 Weeee!
 I got wheeled back in again and more loud MRI knocking noises harmonized with the summer bug sounds, and I was back out.
 A final jostling to insert a pin, another marker to light the way for the next person doing my scan, and in and out several more times, and it was done.

 The nice nurse who’d held my hand handed me off to a gentleman at the exit desk, telling him I’d had a biopsy.
 He couldn’t hear her, so he whispered, as if trying to simply mouthe it, “She had a b i o p s y ?” lest the folks in the waiting area learn my situation.
 I felt this strange cloud of shame and sadness waft over me.
 He told me in a quiet sympathetic voice to enjoy the holiday weekend.
 I uttered a “You, too,” and got the hell out of there.
 Once home I had to take it easy which for most people means lie in bed and rest.
 I had to realize that paperwork, dishes, laundry and dog walks could wait and that I could actually lie in bed and rest, which is exactly what I did, icing the area 15 minutes every hour on the hour until bedtime.
 The biopsy site stung so that kept me still and thankfully my 13-year-old dog was content to stay put on the kitchen floor, slinking in and out of sleep.